At The Emily Program, we approach our work in eating disorder awareness, treatment, and lifetime recovery with:

 CBT-based interventions focus on recovery-promoting skill development, while DBT-based interventions focus on emotion regulation and management skill development.
 Both include a focus on creating a life worth living.
 FBT principles are adapted for all ages, while more traditional FBT is utilized for younger adolescents and their families.
-We also focus on nutritional restoration and exposure to restore health and develop skills to adequately nourish oneself in a whole host of situations, as well as anxiety management and mindfulness skill development with yoga interventions and art therapy.
+We also focus on nutritional restoration and exposure to restore health and develop skills to adequately nourish oneself in a whole host of situations, as well as anxiety management and mindfulness skill development with yoga interventions and expressive arts.
 Treatment at all levels of care is trauma-informed and incorporates co-occurring substance use screening, with assessment and intervention service delivery as indicated.
 Psychiatric and medical management services assess and address related and co-occurring conditions.

 While the degree of complexity of content in each area may vary based on the level of care, these are the core elements of our program foundation and lay the groundwork for consistency and quality care.
 Together, these content areas form the core of treatment at The Emily Program so that we may optimally promote recovery for clients and families.

 Food & nutrition philosophy

 We believe movement is important.
 Movement helps increase connection with the body.
 Yoga and gentle walking are encouraged and taught.
 Movement interventions support the goals of clients experiencing and practicing leisure activities and teach movement without compulsion.
 Nutritional intake must support the level of movement.
 When weight restoration is necessary or clients have a history of compulsive exercise/movement, we support gentle movement and may limit opportunities to engage in movement that would contribute to weight loss or medical instability.
 We focus on integrating movement that fits each person, with their recovery goals in mind.

 Commitment to quality care and positive outcomes